 In the developer manual of dhis2 it is described how to implement the OOB menu of dhis2.
 It requires a bit of javascript to be added to index.html file .
 The code I copied from the manual.
-It has one important drawback, the tomcat app name is hard coded, So I assume that when the app name is not dhis, you have to change the following line as well.
+It has one important drawback, the tomcat app name is hard coded.
+So I assume that when the app name is not dhis, you have to change the following line as well.

 dhis2.settings.baseUrl = 'dhis';